Steady showers for your Tuesday afternoon

 TODAY: Mostly cloudy and breezy with steady showers.
 High: 65°.
 Wind: SE 10-20 mph.

-TONIGHT: Cloudy skies with showers and possibly thunderstorms overnight.
+TONIGHT: Cloudy skies with a few showers and possibly thunderstorms overnight.
 Low: 62°.
 Wind: SE 10-15 mph.

 Copyright 2020 KWQC.
 All rights reserved.